 Even with the big squid dish and the coca cola, the bill was about $30 for both of us.
 We ended the experience by sharing a fresh fruit cantaloupe bubble tea from the bakery next door, which upped the tab by a few bucks.

 The literal translation of dim sum is to touch the heart.
-We might not go that far about the food at Rol San, but it it’s fair to say that our lunch was a solid meal and a good value right in the middle of the city.
+We might not go that far about the food at Rol San, but it’s fair to say that our lunch was a solid meal and a good value right in the middle of Toronto.

 Rol San Restaurant is located at 323 Spadina Avenue, Toronto, ON M5T 2E9, Canada.